Starting from 77 Cents!?!September 11, 2012

 Tomorrow, we’ll learn from the U.S. Census Bureau if there’s been any change in the gender pay gap.
 Currently, the gap stands at 23 cents, which means that the average woman makes 77 cents for every dollar earned by the average man.
 It’s important to point out that the numbers are worse for African American and Latina women.

 At AAUW, we are addressing the problem from various angles, from our public policy work to our programming.
-AAUW has offered $tart $mart salary negotiation workshops with the WAGE Project since 2009.
+AAUW has offered $tart $mart salary negotiation workshops since 2009.
 We are helping to close the pay gap by arming young women — and some men — with real-world information about salary negotiation.
 In fact, we are holding a training today at Colby College in Maine, and we have four more sessions scheduled for September in Ohio, Pennsylvania, Hawaii, and Colorado.
 To date, we have been to 176 campuses and served more than 7,000 students.

 “I didn’t know about the wage gap before I took this workshop, but now I’ll try my best to get paid what I deserve to be paid.”